KaylaFriskin1/ST10511154_PROG5121_Part1/README.md

   ---

   ## Project Information
-This is part 1 of my chat application.This project uses Login.java to handle the login logic,MainApp.Java to run the program and interact with the user,and LoginTest.java to test that everything works correctly.
+The focus is on creating and registration for my chat application part 1.The system allows users to create an account by entering a username,password and a cell phone number.
+My program then checks if all the details are correct before allowing any user to register.

   ---